 Sounds too good to be true, right?
 It’s not though.
 Here’s one to try...

 If you’re looking to relieve some work-related stress, a good place to start is this simple guided meditation.
 The teacher (Andy Puddicombe, co-founder of Headspace and an expert in mindfulness and meditation) leads you through the steps of a basic relaxation meditation technique.

 At the end of the meditation, Andy asks you to check in with your mind and body, and notice if you feel more relaxed and calmer.
 If you do, that’s great!
 Try bringing that feeling of calmness into the rest of your workday.
 And if not, that’s perfectly normal, too.
 Don’t worry, you have tomorrow to show up and try it all over again.

 Headspace has an entire library of meditation content that can help you develop mindfulness, release stress, improve focus, and harness your full mental potential in the workplace.
-There’s a 10-day beginners course on the essentials of meditation — available for free.
+When you’re ready, press play on Headspace’s 10-day beginner’s course on mindfulness basics — available with your membership or free trial.
+Jump into your new practice with the essentials.
 Once you get comfortable with the basics of meditation, the Meditation for Anxiety course may be a no-brainer, particularly if you’re experiencing stress at work.
 And the Meditation for Focus course could also be valuable.